 A "Hot Zone" or hazardous working area is to be established within 25 feet of any operating roadway.
-This Hot Zone is a very hazardous area due to moving vehicles.
+This "Hot Zone" is a very hazardous area due to moving vehicles.
 Many people are severely injured and killed every year by being struck by moving vehicles alongside of America's roadways.
 Especially during hazardous events, vehicle operators are less attentive on driving and may be distracted by severe weather or other distractions.
-Try to avoid operating within the Roadway Hot Zone if at all possible.
-Pull vehicles outside of this Zone if you need to pull over for any reason.
-If this is not possible, attempt to find areas in different locations outside the Hot Zone (rest stops, convenience stores, pullovers, etc.).
+Try to avoid operating within the Roadway "Hot Zone" if at all possible.
+Pull vehicles outside of this zone if you need to pull over for any reason.
+If this is not possible, attempt to find areas in different locations outside the "Hot Zone" (rest stops, convenience stores, pullovers, etc.).
 Whenever operating within the Roadway "Hot Zone" the following should be done:

-- Wear ANSI approved reflective traffic vests or outerwear while operating outside of a vehicle.
+- Wear American National Standards Institute (ANSI) approved reflective traffic vests or outerwear while operating outside of a vehicle.
 Increased visibility is key for your safety in this hazardous environment. - Never have your back to moving traffic.
 Always face traffic while in the Hot Zone.
 This may give you the ability to dodge an approaching out of control vehicle. - If assisting at a collision, NEVER enter the roadway until traffic in the area has come to a stop.
-The first priority of Emergency crews is to establish a "Safe Work Zone" using fire apparatus and police vehicles.
+The first priority of Emergency crews is to establish a "Safe Work Zone" using a fire apparatus and police vehicles.